 When hauling a load, respect the maximum hauling capacity.
-See PULLING A TRAILER.
+Refer to PULLING A TRAILER.

-Slack can cause the chain or cable to break and snap back.
+A slack can cause the chain or cable to break and snap back.

 When pulling another vehicle, be sure that someone is controlling the pulled vehicle.
 They must brake and steer to prevent the vehicle from going out of control.